dehora/nakadi-book-spike/HOWTO.md

 ### Developer Documentation

-This is a documentation project for [Nakadi].
-It's based on [Gitbook] and publishes content to [Github] Pages.
+This is a documentation project for [Nakadi](https://github.com/zalando/nakadi).
+It's based on [Gitbook](https://www.gitbook.com) and publishes content to Github Pages.

 Gitbook/Github pages want to use README.md as part of the book, so the howto is here.